Yale University

 KEY DATES

-Invitation to submit full applications: Friday, December 8, 2023
+• Invitation to submit full applications sent: Friday, December 20, 2024

 ELIGIBILITY

-Emerging and new investigators (including post-doctoral fellows and associates, research associates, research scientists, and assistant professors) affiliated with CIRA and/or a YIGH Faculty Network will be given priority, although associate professors can also apply as principal investigators (PIs).
+Funding Categories 1 & 2: Emerging and new investigators (including post-doctoral fellows and associates, research associates, research scientists, and assistant professors) affiliated with CIRA and/or a YIGH Faculty Network will be given priority, although associate professors may also apply as principal investigators (PIs).
 An individual investigator may only serve as PI on one proposal.

 QUESTIONS